 Cathedral Provincial Park and Protected Area has more than 33,000 hectares (80,000 acres) of mountain wilderness featuring azure lakes, alpine meadows and jagged peaks of the North Cascades and Okanagan Mountain Ranges.

-Stone City: A quartz monozonite formation, untouched by the ice-age glaciers and eroded by centuries of wild mountain weather.
+A quartz monzonite formation, untouched by the ice-age glaciers and eroded by centuries of wild mountain weather.

-Wildlife such as Mountain Goats, California Bighorn Sheep and Mule Deer frequent the high alpine ridges and meadows.
-High amongst the rocky outcroppings hikes are likely to see large Hoary marmots or perhaps the shy Pica.
+Wildlife such as Mountain Goats, California Bighorn Sheep and Mule Deer frequent the high alpine ridge and meadows.
+High amongst the rocky outcropping hikers are likely to see large Hoary marmots or perhaps the shy Pica.